watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/servicenow/readme.md

 An instance is required to use ServiceNow APIs.
 Luckily, ServiceNow offers a Personal Developer Instance, well-suited for testing and demos.
 Follow the instructions [here](https://developer.servicenow.com/dev.do#!/learn/learning-plans/rome/new_to_servicenow/app_store_learnv2_buildmyfirstapp_rome_personal_developer_instances) to create an account and provision a Personal Developer Instance.
 ### Auth Info
-The API requires authentication.
-To obtain the credentials login to your Developer Instance, and follow the following steps:
+The ServiceNow API requires authentication.
+To obtain the login credentials to your Developer Instance, follow the following steps:

 1. At the top menu bar click on `All`
 2. On the filter, type in `User` and go to `System Security`->`Users and Groups`.